A native of Florence, Italy, Andrea Tacchi

 is arguably Italy's foremost contemporary luthier and is ranked among the top handful in the world by players and collectors alike.
 His interest in guitar making started very early in his life - he built his first guitar at age 15.
 In 1977 he began the serious study of guitar making with Argentinian luthier Ricardo Brané.
 After Brané’s death, Tacchi traveled extensively (starting in the early 1980s) in pursuit of mastering his craft.
 In Spain he spent time in the workshops of Jose Ramirez III, Paulino Bernabe Sr, and Francisco & Gabriel Fleta; and in England with Jose Romanillos.
 But perhaps his most influential trips were those to France where he befriended and consulted with Robert Bouchet and Daniel Friederich, whose approaches and aesthetics would greatly impact Tacchi's developing style.
 His reputation internationally was boosted in 1985 when he competed in the Concours International des Facteurs de Guitare organized by Robert Vidal of Radio France - Tacchi won first prize for Aesthetic Qualities and second general prize for Acoustic Qualities.
 His instruments have been played by several notable guitarists including Filomena Moretti, Flavio Cucchi, Carlo Marchione, Antigoni Goni, Robert Gruca, Colin Davin, Minoru Inagaki, and Marcelo Kayath, while others belong to important private collections.
 Two of his guitars are in the collection of the Conservatorio Luigi Cherubini in Florence, Italy.

 Notable qualities of this guitar are an easy emission of sound, a great variety of timbre, polyphonic clarity, increased volume, great playability and relaxed, comfortable string tension.
-Back and sides are made with wenge, which Andrea has favored for this model for over 20 years due to its assistance in production of a clean, focused quality of sound emanating from the box.
+Back and sides are made with wenge for the exterior and cypress for the interior (with gold leaf covered heel block!).
+Andrea has favored wenge for the back and sides of this model for over 20 years due to its assistance in production of a clean, focused quality of sound emanating from the box.
+No detail of this guitar has been overlooked - the bridge is made of padauk, with an ebony veneer (matching the head veneer), and in addition to the beautiful inlay already mentioned, the tie block is capped with horn which fades from dark to light at either end.
+Even the saddle itself is a composite of bone and carbon fiber to transmit vibration as efficiently as possible - Andrea sees this juncture of "string to body" in much the same delicate way as a needle on a record player.
 Fitted with Rodgers tuners and 20th fret.
 Overall a very sophisticated guitar, successfully achieving its intended aims, the primary of which is beauty of sound.

 Luthier Bio: Andrea Tacchi